-- Enable about 2500 additional students to access our energy and climate change education materials linked to the solar panels at no cost. - Enable 3-6 schools to become members of the CBS, have solar panels installed at no investment cost, have a vote in how the CBS is governed and be entitled to a profit share. - Generate enough clean local electricity to supply the needs of about 60 homes; - Stop 1,500 tonnes of CO2 from ever entering the atmosphere; - Save the school £150,000 £350,000 in electricity costs over the next 25 to 30 years;
+- Enable about 2500 additional students to access our energy and climate change education materials linked to the solar panels at no cost. - Enable 3-6 schools to become members of the CBS, have solar panels installed at no or minimal investment cost, have a vote in how the CBS is governed and be entitled to a share of any profits. - Generate enough clean local electricity to supply the needs of about 60 homes; - Stop 1,500 tonnes of CO2 from ever entering the atmosphere; - Save the school £150,000 £350,000 in electricity costs over the next 25 to 30 years;